AdobeDocs/experience-manager-learn.pt-BR/help/forms/ic-print-channel-tutorial/create-document-fragment.md

 ---
 title: Criar fragmento do documento
-description: 'Esta é a parte 5 de um tutorial em várias etapas para criar seu primeiro documento de comunicações interativas.
-Nesta parte, criaremos fragmento de documento para manter o nome e o endereço do recipient. '
+description: Esta é a parte 5 de um tutorial em várias etapas para criar seu primeiro documento de comunicações interativas.
+Nesta parte, criaremos fragmento de documento para manter o nome e o endereço do recipient.
-seo-description: 'Esta é a parte 5 de um tutorial em várias etapas para criar seu primeiro documento de comunicações interativas.
-Nesta parte, criaremos fragmento de documento para manter o nome e o endereço do recipient. '
+seo-description: This is part 5 of a multi-step tutorial for creating your first interactive communications document.
+In this part, we will create document fragment to hold the recipient name and address.
 uuid: 7fd8a0f2-a921-4e70-91c9-908dae9aeab2
 feature: Interactive Communication
 topics: development